 - Social proof: It’s evidence that a brand’s offering is worth a shot

-- Authenticity: In the age of curated feeds, it’s refreshing to see authenticity and helps increase relatability
+- Authenticity: In the age of curated feeds, it’s refreshing to see authenticity, which helps increase relatability

-- Consistency: In the same vein as authenticity, when followers grow familiar with and subscribes to an influencer’s beliefs and values, it feeds into the authenticity factor
+- Consistency: In the same vein as authenticity, when followers grow familiar with and subscribe to an influencer’s beliefs and values, it feeds into the authenticity factor

 - Aesthetics: Because we all like to indulge in visual pleasure

 Looking more closely at the influencing landscape, opportunities abound.
 Globally, from 2022 to 2030, according to projections, the influencer marketing platform market will grow from US$10.54 bil. to US$94.24 bil. at a CAGR of 31.5%.
 Instagram continues to be the platform of choice, with 56% of marketers expecting to use it for influencer marketing.
 YouTube comes in 2nd.
 This is not surprising because influencer marketing has unique strengths that other marketing means don’t.
 Once they attain influencer status, their unique set of followers/fans regard them as reliable and relevant.
 When brands choose the right influencers, they open doors for brands to walk right into the lives of their target audience, while already enjoying some trust because of the assumed endorsement.